wqferr/SimplyComplex/README.md

 Complex numbers implementation used is [imagine](https://github.com/wqferr/imagine), also by me.
-The function and derivative are calculated and evaluated using the [SymDiff](https://github.com/wqferr/SymDiff) library in the `compat-imagine` branch, also also by me.
+The function and derivative are calculated and evaluated using the [SymDiff](https://github.com/wqferr/SymDiff) library, also also by me, in the `compat-imagine` branch.
+Both of these libraries are available under the MIT license.

-## License
+## License & copyright

-SimplyComplex is distributed under GPLv3.
+While the source code for SimplyComplex is available for anyone who wishes to see it, it is **not** distributed under an open source and/or copypleft license. **It also provides absolutely no warranty, to the extent permitted by applicable law.**

+SimplyComplex is copyright 2024 William Quelho Ferreira, all rights reserved.